-There is a large variety of teaching placements in Cusco, such as local schools, community centers, a drug rehabilitation center, shelters for street children and local orphanages.
+There are a large variety of teaching placements in Cusco, such as in local schools, community centers, a drug rehabilitation center, shelters for street children and local orphanages.
 The ages of students vary, from children to adults.
 Tasks may include assisting local teachers with classroom support, organizing educational games and activities, setting up workshops or providing individual tutoring or independent lessons to students.

 Construction and Renovation

-Both Construction and Renovation projects are very similar and volunteers can expect to be involved in tasks such as, renovating run down schools, orphanages, community centers and clinics, painting, gardening, renovating and building.
+Both Construction and Renovation projects are very similar and volunteers can expect to be involved in tasks such as renovating run down schools, community centers and clinics by painting, gardening, renovating and building.
 The main difference is that the Construction and Renovation project in Lima is only available from May through October.
-The Cusco Construction & Renovation project is available year-round.
+The Cusco Construction and Renovation project is available year-round.

-The Cusco program additionally offers Jungle Conservation, Animal Care, Andean Immersion, and Spanish Service Learning Course projects.
+The Cusco program additionally offers Jungle Conservation, Animal Care, Andean Immersion, Special Needs Care and Spanish Service Learning Course projects.

 Can I do both volunteer programs?

 You sure can!
 Many people like to do a stint in both cities, in order to vary the experience and see more of Peru.
 Since you’ll likely fly into Lima and then head onto Cusco anyway (if you’re going to do a tourism jaunt through the Sacred Valley), then it’s a nice supported way to plan your trip.

-You will need to submit an application for each city (checking that your dates don’t clash) and then register for each.
-As a multiple trip volunteer, you will receive a 10% discount off your second registration fee.
+You will need to submit an application for each city (checking that your dates don’t clash), then register for each.
+As a multi-trip volunteer, you will receive a 10% discount off your second registration fee.
 See the IVHQ Alumni Network page for more information.